nfernandes/morpheus/README.md

 In this case, i am using a template for the responses, to guarantee that we send always the same type of structure in the response.
 Allows easier collaboration with other systems.
 I am also using an email sender functionality based on nodemailer.
 I selected nodemailer because it is a reliable service easy to use and to set up.

+I setup an gmail test account to send the emails, consequently the from email is the one i setup.
+However, if we would have a mailchimp or AWS SMTP or other the from email could be changed also.

 TODO
 ---------------